For the past few years we’ve used Virtualbox to run Windows 7/10 on Ubuntu Studio so we could run RadioDJ..

 When we first started having these Issues I posted on Oracle’s VirtualBox forums only to be told “The problem was in my head and I was imagining it”

 Last week I again went to ask for help again on the VirtualBox forums only to get short shrift off one of the moderators for daring to complain.

-The moderator said we were causing him “unnecessary suffering” by complaining about the audio issues I & several other users appear to be having on Virtualbox right now.
+The moderator said we were causing him “unnecessary suffering” by complaining about the audio issues I & several other users appeared to be having with Virtualbox.